 Throughout her career, Nabel has been a champion for global health.
 At the NHLBI, she established Centers of Excellence in developing countries to combat cardiovascular and lung diseases.
-At BWH she helped create a national teaching hospital in Haiti and is advancing training for clinicians in under-resourced countries.
+At BWHC she helped create a national teaching hospital in Haiti and is advancing training for clinicians in under-resourced countries.

 An accomplished physician-scientist, Nabel’s work on the molecular genetics of cardiovascular diseases has produced17 patents and more than 250 scientific publications.
 Nabel’s scientific contributions in cardiovascular gene transfer have developed molecular and cellular techniques, delineated that the pathophysiology of atherosclerosis and clarified the processes of cell division and growth of vascular smooth muscle cells in blood vessels.
-Studies on Hutchinson-Gilford Progeria Syndrome have characterized the vascular smooth muscle cell defect leading to premature heart attack and stroke.
+Her studies on Hutchinson-Gilford Progeria Syndrome have characterized the vascular smooth muscle cell defect leading to premature heart attack and stroke.

 A native of St. Paul, Minnesota, Nabel attended Weill Cornell Medical College and completed her internal medicine and cardiology training at Brigham and Women’s Hospital.
-She and her husband Gary, who is the Chief Scientific Officer for Sanofi, have three children, all of whom are pursuing careers in medicine.
+She and her husband Gary, who is the chief scientific officer for Sanofi, have three children, all of whom are pursuing careers in medicine.

-This page was last modified on 3/10/2015
+This page was last modified on 7/21/2015